-SPONSORED: Did you know there are delicious lean pork cuts perfect for your healthier lifestyle?
+SPONSORED: Did you know that delicious lean pork cuts are perfect for your healthier lifestyle choices?
 We share some tasty recipe inspiration.

-Are you trying to adopt a healthier lifestyle, but you’ve run out of recipes ideas?
+Are you trying to adopt a healthier lifestyle, but have run out of recipe inspo?
 Here are some delicious, wholesome dishes that use pork as a lean protein.
-Not only is pork versatile, but it’s also packed with iron, zinc and vitamin B, and by using low-fat cooking methods, it’s a tasty way to avoid unnecessary calories.
+Not only is pork versatile, but it’s also packed with iron, zinc and vitamin B and, by using low-fat cooking methods, it’s a tasty way to avoid unnecessary calories.

-Pork fillet, also called tenderloin, is cut from the rear end of the loin and is one of the tenderest cuts of pork you can buy.
-It’s perfect for serving beautiful medallions of soft, juicy meat.
+Pork fillet, also called tenderloin, is cut from the rear end of the loin and is one of the most tender cuts of pork you can buy.
+It’s perfect if you want to serve beautiful medallions of soft, juicy fillet.

 Add these recipes to your healthy meal plan.
-They were created by foodie and fitness fan Amy Hopkins, so you know it’s yum and insta-approved!
+Created by foodie and fitness fan Amy Hopkins, they’re yum and insta-approved!

 Basil, Sun-dried Tomato & Ricotta Stuffed Pork Fillet

 Basil, sun-dried tomatoes and ricotta go well together.
 Add pork and you have a match made in heaven.
-Did you know pork is richer in thiamine, which enables the body to use carbohydrates as energy, compared to other red meats like beef and lamb?
+Did you know pork is richer in thiamine, which enables the body to use carbohydrates as energy, than other red meats like beef and lamb?
 It’s delicious and healthy!